Internal Transit System

 Over time, this becomes recognizable as a natural part of how attention behaves when it is no longer being directed.

-If you have practiced meditation, Reiki, or energy work, you may have noticed moments where attention begins to organize on its own.
+If you have practiced meditation, Reiki, or energy work, you may already recognize moments where attention begins organizing on its own.

-The Internal Transit System is simply a way of naming that.
+Internal Transit is simply a way of recognizing that movement without needing to control it.

 The Arrival Field does not create movement.
 It makes it easier to notice what is already occurring without needing to follow or change it.